SGD Through the Lens of Kolmogorov Complexity: Convergence guarantees for SGD

-\begin{claim} It holds w.h.p that $t \leq O(\frac{K(X) +d}{n \beta^3})$. \end{claim} \begin{proof} Similarly to the definition of $Y$ in Claim~\ref{claim: bound k acc diff small}, let $Y'$ be the program which receives $X,r_i, W_{i+1,1}$ as input and repeatedly applies Theorem~\ref{thm: get orig params} to retrieve $W_{i,1}$.
-As $Y'$ just needs to reconstruct all batches from $X, r_i$ and call $Y$ for $n/b$ times, it holds that $K(Y') = O(\log n)$.
-Using the subadditivity and extra information properties of $K()$, we can write the following:
+\begin{proof} \iffull Similarly to the definition of $Y$ in Claim~\ref{claim: bound k acc diff small}, let $Y'$ be the program which receives $X,r_i, W_{i+1,1}$ as input and repeatedly applies Theorem~\ref{thm: get orig params} to retrieve $W_{i,1}$.
+As $Y'$ just needs to reconstruct all batches from $X, r_i$ and call $Y$ for $n/b$ times, it holds that $K(Y') = O(\log n)$. \else Let $Y'$ be the program which receives $X,r_i, W_{i+1,1}$ as input and repeatedly applies Theorem~\ref{thm: get orig params} to retrieve $W_{i,1}$.
+As $Y'$ just needs to reconstruct all batches from $X, r_i$ it holds that $K(Y') = O(\log n)$ (proved formally in the full version). \fi Using the subadditivity and extra information properties of $K()$, together with the fact that $W_{1,1}$ can be reconstructed given $X,W_{t+1,1}, Y'$, we write the following: